Featured, Social Media

 We’re going to talk through how to evaluate your social media audience and content so that you can create an accurate (and lucrative) proposal for any sponsor.
 Becoming a sponsored motorsports racer is closer than you even think!

-Your Engagement Rate
+What is Your Engagement Rate?

 This is the quantifiable expression of your warm audience.
 Your warm audience is the section of your followers that are most likely to purchase something that you suggest.
 They’re not just casual fans; they’re involved in your online profiles and genuinely are interested in you and your thoughts (including what you might think is worth their time).